 Downsizing Class II Lasso Peptides: Genome Mining-Guided Isolation of Huascopeptin Containing the First Gly1-Asp7 MacrocycleJournal of Organic Chemistry, vol. 85, no. 3, pp. 1661-1667Contributions to Journals: Articles

-Benefit sharing: combining intellectual property, trade secrets, science and an ecosystem focussed approachWorking Papers and Discussion Papers: Working Papers
+Benefit sharing: combining intellectual property, trade secrets, science and an ecosystem focussed approachWorking Papers: Working Papers

 Heterologous expression of a cryptic gene cluster from Streptomyces leeuwenhoekii C34T yields a novel lasso peptide, leepeptinApplied and Environmental Microbiology, vol. 85, no. 23, e01752-19Contributions to Journals: Articles